Frank X. Pedlow, Jr., M.D.

 Dr. Pedlow received his medical degree from New York Medical College in 1986.
 He completed his residency in Orthopaedic Surgery in the Harvard Combined Orthopaedic Residency Program and served as Chief Resident in Orthopaedic Surgery at the Massachusetts General Hospital.
 He also completed a fellowship in spinal surgery at Emory University Spine Center in Atlanta, GA, and had previously served as a Neurosurgery Fellow at Long Island Jewish Medical Center.
 He also spent time training in orthopedic surgery at the University of Montreal, Quebec, Canada, the Royal National Orthopedic Hospital, London England, and the Robert Jones and Agnes Hunt Orthopedic Hospital, Oswestry, England.

 Following his spine surgery fellowship he returned to a faculty position at the Massachusetts General Hospital and Harvard Medical School.
-Shortly thereafter, as Chief of the Orthopedic Spine Service, Dr. Pedlow established the first Orthopedic Spine Center at MGH.
-This was established by bringing in specialists from the field of Physical Medicine and Rehabilitation, as well as nurse practitioners and physician assistants to work with the surgeons in the evaluation and treatment of all adult spine patients.
+Dr. Pedlow established the first Orthopedic Spine Center at MGH, aligning specialists from the field of Physical Medicine and Rehabilitation, as well as nurse practitioners and physician assistants.
 In collaboration with MGH Neurosurgical services, he also established the first Emergency Room and In-Patient Spine On Call system at MGH.
 Dr. Pedlow is responsible for many of the improvements in OR equipment and technology that have occurred over his last 18 years at MGH as related to orthopedic spine surgery, and the offering to patients many of the advances in spine surgical techniques that have occurred over this period.
 He was also integral in the creation and subsequent development of the Newton-Wellesley Spine Center, at its inception a collaboration between Newton-Wellesley Hospital and the MGH